An honest ConvertKit Review…

 The other issue I found was that to set up the subscriber confirmation emails, I had to drill down a lot to figure out what the heck I was meant to do, and there are a lot of options with no real explanation on what to do.

 And setting these up is under your form setup…I know, not where you’d expect to see them, right?

 If I wanted an email to send out immediately after someone confirmed their email, I had to set that up in the “Welcome Email” option inside setting up the email form, not as an autoresponder. #Confusing.

 This last part was eased a little when I switched to OptimizePress as my blog theme and used their forms instead, but I still had to set up that welcome email anyway.

 So while my love for Mailchimp had been long, it had started to wane.
 And when I decided to rebrand this site to Hustle & Groove, it felt like the right time to switch to another email service provider.

 ConvertKit Review: Why I Switched to CK

 Switching to ConvertKit wasn’t smooth sailing for me.
-I had taken a look at ConvertKit in 2015 and almost died when I saw the price… and I quickly unsubscribed.
+I had taken a look at ConvertKit in early 2015 and almost died when I saw the price… and I quickly unsubscribed.

 This time around, I considered ConvertKit as a contender for my email service provider after a good friend of mine, Sean Ogle from Location Rebel, made the switch.